Skip to Navigation

 Lafayette students registered for honors can use this research assistance form to request a consultation session with a librarian.
 The more information you provide, the better we can prepare for our meeting with you.
 You can expect us to contact you within a few days of submitting the form.
 Librarians are happy to meet with you the semester before your thesis year and multiple times throughout the year.

-RefWorks is a web-based application that enables you to create a personalized database of bibliographic references and automatically format those references into a bibliography in your preferred citation style.
+Zotero is a free, open-source tool that helps you create a personalized database of bibliographic references and automatically format those references into a bibliography in your preferred citation style.
 References can be imported from many online databases.
-Many honors students have found RefWorks invaluable for keeping track of and managing their citations throughout the year.
-Watch out for postings of occasional RefWorks workshops or contact Rebecca Metzger at metzgerr@lafayette.edu for an individual RefWorks tutorial.
+Many honors students have found Zotero (or tools like it) invaluable for keeping track of and managing their citations throughout the year.
+Watch out for postings of occasional Zotero workshops or contact a reference librarian at refdesk@lafayette.edu for an individual tutorial.

 Interviews with past honors students